On the specific relative entropy between martingale diffusions on the line: Introduction

 Finally, if $h^\ell( \mathbb{Q} \, | \,\mathbb{P})=h^u( \mathbb{Q} \, | \,\mathbb{P})$, we denote this common value by $h( \mathbb{Q} \, | \,\mathbb{P})$ and call it the specific relative entropy of $\mathbb{Q}$ with respect to $\mathbb{P}$. \end{defi}

 \begin{rem} $ $

 \begin{enumerate} \item The specific relative entropy is meaningful even in situations where measures singular to each other are being compared.
-This is the case of continuous martingale laws, which typically have infinite relative entropy but may still have a finite specific relative entropy.
+This is the case of continuous martingale laws, which typically have infinite relative entropy but may still have a finite specific relative entropy when compared with each other.
 In \cite[Kapitel II.4]{Ga91} it was shown that $h(\cdot|\mathbb W)$, with $\mathbb W$ being Wiener measure, is the rate function in a large deviations principle associated to a randomized Donsker-type approximation of Brownian motion.

 \item We took the liberty to introduce the terminology of ``upper/lower specific relative entropies''.
 In fact in \cite{Fo22} already $h^\ell$ is called specific relative entropy, whereas \cite{Ga91} restricts itself to the case when $h^\ell$ and $h^u$ coincide.
 The works \cite{Fo22,Fo22a} considers rather the subsequence of dyadic sigma-algebras $\mathcal F^{2^n}$ in the definitions of specific relative entropy. \item Both \cite{Fo22,Fo22a} and \cite{Ga91} mostly study the specific relative entropy for $\mathbb{Q},\mathbb{P}$ being general martingale laws, or even more general stochastic processes than martingales.
-In the present work we will specialize the discussion to $\mathbb{Q},\mathbb{P}$ being the laws of very well-behaved \emph{martingale diffusions}. \end{enumerate} \end{rem}
+In the present work we will specialize the discussion to $\mathbb{Q},\mathbb{P}$ being the laws of very well-behaved \emph{martingale diffusions}.